 The document scanning process must follow an audit-able chain of custody from start to finish.
 This includes using scanning software that centralizes your data in a secure environment, has audit controls and maintains consistency.

-Create Better Efficiencies
+Create Better Efficiencies with Document Scanning Services

-A digital scanning system will only increase your ROI if it helps your business run more efficiently.
+A digital document scanning system will only increase your ROI if it helps your business run more efficiently.
 Mislabeled or poorly labeled files can be lost or misplaced during the scanning process.
 This takes up valuable time and can impact customer relations.